Ciao, welcome back to my blog!

 That's the list of products that should NOT be combined with retinol then:

 -Benzoyl peroxide (a common ingredient found in acne treatments)

-So make sure you are checking the ingredients your creams and serums are made of before applying them or mixing them together.
+Conclusion: make sure to check the ingredients contained in your creams and serums before applying them or mixing them.

 The right procedure to mix Vitamin C, Hyaluronic acid and Retinol is: